-I have been traveling quite often over the last 6 – 7 years and let me tell you that KLIA at times can get very confusing for first time travellers (but KLIA is not the only airport that has the problem – even the famous Dubai airport fared even worse).
+I have been travelling quite often over the last 6 – 7 years and let me tell you that KLIA at times can get very confusing for first-time travellers (but KLIA is not the only airport that has the problem – even the famous Dubai airport fared even worse).
 It’s true that by 11 at night, KLIA becomes almost like a ghost town – very few airport staff are seen around and even if you see one, it is most of the time are the foreign cleaners.
 I usually take the 2 am flight to Dubai, so, you can imagine how KLIA would look like at that hour.

 But the thing is it is not that difficult to make your way to the right path leading to the immigration and the luggage claim areas (not only in KLIA).
 All you need to do is:-

-For those who are planning to travel and may be to arrive in an airport that you are not familiar with, the least you could do is to do some research on it before you arrive.
+For those who are planning to travel and maybe to arrive in an airport that you are not familiar with, the least you could do is to do some research on it before you arrive.

-KLIA is not situated in some 3rd world country and certainly it is not an obscure airport.
-It has a well defined webpage dedicating to the information and layout of the airport (it even have an interactive map – here).
+KLIA is not situated in some 3rd world country and certainly, it is not an obscure airport.
+It has a well-defined webpage dedicating to the information and layout of the airport (it even have an interactive map – here).
 Get to know where the immigration counters, the luggage claim areas are and where to get the taxis and so on UPFRONT before you land.
 This is because once you have arrived, you are going to be tired, hungry and sleepy and the last thing you need is to be standing like a fool, not knowing where to go and what to do (like the Indian family in bro Reme’s story).

 When Bangkok opened its new international airport (the beautiful Suvarnabhumi Airport) and we had to travel to Bangkok, one of the first we did was to do research on the net.
 Thankfully the airport had a good dedicated webpage and it was good to see where to move around.
-So, when we arrived, despite the chaos (of a newly opened airport), we simply breezed through and was in our hotel rooms without much delays.
+So, when we arrived, despite the chaos (of a newly opened airport), we simply breezed through and was in our hotel rooms without any delays.

 KLIA to be fair – is well equipped with proper signs and notices.
-Unless you do not understand English (which is a big mistake when travelling to this part of the world and I have met people who speak NIL English, flying half way around the world), the signs is more than enough to guide you through.
+Unless you do not understand English (which is a big mistake when travelling to this part of the world and I have met people who speak NIL English, flying halfway around the world), the signs is more than enough to guide you through.
 You may get lost momentarily but you will get in just all right.

 When everything fails – ask someone.
-It can be your fellow passengers (who may have done their homework or who may have used the airport before), ground crew or the shop assistants at the duty free shops (I have seen even the foreign cleaners showing lost passengers the right way to go).
+It can be your fellow passengers (who may have done their homework or who may have used the airport before), ground crew or the shop assistants at the duty-free shops (I have seen even the foreign cleaners showing lost passengers the right way to go).
 In my recent flight, I noticed more airport staffs were stationed at “strategic” places but it means nothing if the lost passengers don’t open their mouth and ask.

 3 simple rules and you will hardly have any problem navigating your way in any airport anywhere in the world.
-KLIA for an example is an award winning airport and had many good reviews from its customers and although it may not be the best airports around (as claimed by some), it can stand on its own when it comes to comfort and quality (the usually complaints is on the lack of shops).
+KLIA for an example is an award-winning airport and had many good reviews from its customers and although it may not be the best airports around (as claimed by some), it can stand on its own when it comes to comfort and quality (the usual complaints is on the lack of shops).
 What is needed is some action from the passengers to make their trip less hassle and it is not a difficult thing to do.